memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 $1 = 0x810
 ```

-We now see the active exception number is 0x10 corresponding to external interrupt 0 and that no
+Reading the ICSR register again, we see the active exception number is 0x10 corresponding to external interrupt 0 and that no
 other exceptions are pended or active.
 Let's continue!

 ```